MEng Chemical with Nuclear Engineering

-Lecture-based courses in the first two years are supplemented by tutorials in small groups and by seminars, with some written assignments as appropriate.
+Lecture-based courses are supplemented by tutorials in small groups and by seminars, with some written assignments as appropriate.

-The teaching methods you can expect will vary in the third and fourth years, as this will depend on which optional modules you choose.
+Teaching methods will vary in the third and fourth years depending on which optional modules you choose.

-You are mainly assessed by yearly examinations, which are backed up with various open-book assessments, which allow you to demonstrate mastery of key course content, and consolidate the knowledge gained from lectures.
+You are mainly assessed by yearly examinations, backed up with various open-book assessments, which allow you to demonstrate mastery of key course content, and consolidate the knowledge gained from lectures.

-Most of the formal teaching takes place in the mornings.
+Most of the formal teaching takes place in one half of the day (either the morning or the afternoon).
 This includes lectures, problem classes and small group tutorials.
-The afternoons are kept free for a series of projects undertaken either singly, in a pair, or in a larger group.
+The other half of the day is kept free for a series of projects undertaken either singly, in a pair, or in a larger group.
 This enables you to develop important teamwork skills.

-There is a continuous design element running through the degrees for all four years, with projects that increase in complexity each year.
+There is a continuous design element running through all four years, with projects that increase in complexity each year.

 The project work is completed in pairs and sometimes larger groups, and ensure collaboration with academic teaching staff (who assess progress) and the development of vital team work skills.

-For laboratory projects you work in pairs on for 4 weeks in each of the first 3 years, supervised by a lecturer.
+For laboratory projects you work in groups of up to four people for several weeks in each of the first three years, supervised by a lecturer.
 Sessions typically begin with a discussion of the background to the experiments and the lecturer supplies a list of suitable reading.
 You are tested on your understanding in tutorials.

 As with all projects, the work is finally reported fully in writing for assessment of the technical merit and effective communication.

-To cope with the needs of around 500 undergraduate students and over 200 postgraduates there is a teaching staff of some 40 Professors, Readers, and Lecturers, 11 technical support staff, and 20 administrative and clerical staff.
+You will be taught in a department of around 500 undergraduate students and over 200 postgraduate students.
+Teaching staff is made up of some 40 Professors, Readers, Lecturers and Teaching Fellows, 11 technical support staff, and 20 administrative and clerical staff.
 These people are the major resource for running the undergraduate course.

 - A* in Mathematics

-- Remaining A-levels in relevant subjects including Physics, Biology, Further Mathematics, and Economics
+- A in Physics, Biology, Further Mathematics or Economics

 Practical endorsement (practical science assessment)